 Why Stanley food tastes better?

-Because your Stanley is made from cast-iron, it has wonderful cooking qualities.
-Heat distribution is radiates from all sides ensuring that food retains its moisture and the cast-iron oven will not dry or shrink the food as it is cooked.
+Because your Stanley and indeed your Rayburn are made from cast-iron, it has wonderful cooking qualities.
+Heat distribution is radiated from all sides ensuring that food retains its moisture and the cast-iron oven will not dry or shrink the food as it is cooked.

 The Main Oven

 The main oven is perfect for baking and roasting.
 Its large capacity oven will hold a large turkey and helps you to cook for large groups comfortably.
 The main oven is controlled by the oven thermostat which is calibrated to the centre of the oven.
 If you select a given temperature, the centre of the oven will reach this temperature while the top will be a shade hotter and the bottom will be slightly cooler, allowing you to cook foods that require different temperatures in the same oven.
 Don't worry about lifting the insulating covers on the hotplate, it won't affect the oven temperature.

 The Lower Oven